ethereum/EIPs/eip-tokenized-reserve.md

 	* NOTE: using the deposit() will cause shares to not be accounted for in a proposal
 	* @param assets amount being deposited
 	* @param receiver address of depositor
-	* @param proposal number assciated proposal
+	* @param proposal number associated proposal
 	*/
 	function proposalDeposit(uint256 assets, address receiver, uint256 proposal) external virtual returns (uint256);
 	/**